AMC Javelin: Racing

 American Motors entered the Javelin in dragstrip and Trans-Am Series racing.

-In 1968 Kaplan Engineering (Ron Kaplan and Jim Jeffords) had been contracted by AMC to run two AMC Javelins in the SCCA's Trans-Am series.
-For 1968, three cars were actually constructed: two for racing and one for shows and demonstrations.
-In 1969, Jeffords left the team and Kaplan was contracted to run the program.
-Using his developmental work from the prior year, Kaplan built three more cars, two for AMC and one for himself using his own finances.
+Carl Chakmakian was the primary contact for the AMC racing program.
+In 1968, AMC contracted Kaplan Engineering (Ron Kaplan and Jim Jeffords) to campaign two AMC Javelins in the SCCA's Trans-Am series.
+For the 1968 season, three cars were prepared: two for racing and one for shows and demonstrations.

-For 1968, the initial drivers had been George Follmer (#1) and Peter Revson (#2).
-Revson was let go part way through the year after a disagreement with management.
-The team picked up Lothar Motschenbacher for the next two races in Canada.

-The first year of the AMC program was a success; the team was written up as a "Cinderella" team.
+The first year of the AMC program was a success; journalists described the team as a "Cinderella" team.
 American Motors placed third in the over-2-liter class of the 1968 series, and established a record as the only factory entry to finish every Trans-Am race entered.

-For 1968, the team had consistently improved and suffered only one DNF (did not finish) from an engine problem.
-The race program was supporting a company that had no performance parts, no test facility, and no technical support for the program.
-As for the production cars, they had no anti-dive potential built into the uni-body; only single-barrel carburetor manifolds; and even when running properly, they did not make as much horsepower as the competitors.
-The 1968 deal provided Jeffords and Kaplan support from Carl Chakmakian, who was the primary contact on the AMC program.
+During the 1968 season, the team consistently improved and suffered only one "did not finish" (DNF) because of an engine problem.
+The race program was supporting a company with no performance parts, test facility, or technical support for the program.
+Production cars Javelins had no anti-dive potential built into the uni-body and only single-barrel carburetor manifolds.

-The performance of the team in 1968 can be attributed to the efforts of Kaplan, his staff, and help from other west coast manufacturers.
+The team's performance in 1968 was due to the efforts of Kaplan, his staff, and help from other West Coast manufacturers.
 Kaplan set out to resolve handling problems and fix engine oiling problems.
 Mid-season, he also started the development of a dual-carburetor cross-ram manifold and (looking ahead) a new engine casting.

 The development of the Watt's linkage rear suspension came first.
-This was followed by the front anti-dive modifications.
-The development of the anti-dive geometry was actually done quite quickly.
-To meet AMC's schedule, Kaplan copied the basic design of the inner fender components from a Mustang.
+The front anti-dive geometry followed quickly.
+Kaplan copied the basic design of the inner fender components from a Mustang.
 He added two more degrees of anti-dive to the Mustang's 4 degrees, made the drawings, and sent them to the factory.
-The manufacture of the parts was then contracted to Central Stamping.
-Despite succeeding in developing the parts as a rush job, however, there was no capacity to fit the components to the unibody on the 1969 assembly line, so it fell to Kaplan to incorporate them into the cars when they arrived in his shop as bodies in white.
-Other related suspension pieces were also acquired through specialty manufacturers who were also building performance parts for Ford.
+Central Stamping constructed the parts that Kaplan incorporated into the cars as bodies in white.
+Other suspension parts were acquired through specialty manufacturers.